VICS-CORE/stats/docs/_posts/2020-04-30-has-india-peaked-yet.md

 ### Results

-Last Updated: May 5, 2020.
+Updated: May 5, 2020.
 We plan to update these results every few days.
 So please check back for any changes.
+Last Updated: May 19, 2020.
+Russia peaked on May 11th.
+However it's death chart has not yet peaked.
+We have added a second chart for the country.

 ![India][in_chart]